2023 San Antonio FC season

-The 2023 San Antonio FC season is the club's eighth season of existence.
-Including the San Antonio Thunder of the original NASL and the former San Antonio Scorpions of the modern NASL, it is the 14th season of professional soccer in San Antonio.
-The club plays in the USL Championship, the second division of the United States soccer league system, and will participate in the U.S. Open Cup.
-San Antonio are the reigning USL Champions.
-They are coming off their most successful season in club history in which they captured five trophies; the Copa Tejas, Copa Tejas shield, USLC regular season title, the Western Conference championship, and the USL Championship by beating Louisville City FC 3-1 in the 2022 USL Championship Final.
+The 2023 San Antonio FC season was the club's eighth season of existence.
+Including the San Antonio Thunder of the original NASL and the former San Antonio Scorpions of the modern NASL, it was the 14th season of professional soccer in San Antonio.
+The club played in the USL Championship, the second division of the United States soccer league system, and participated in the U.S. Open Cup.
+San Antonio were the reigning USL Champions.
+They came off their most successful season in club history in which they captured five trophies; the Copa Tejas, Copa Tejas shield, USLC regular season title, the Western Conference championship, and the USL Championship by beating Louisville City FC 3-1 in the 2022 USL Championship Final.